-Twin Harbors State Park is a 222-acre camping park on the Pacific coast, 4 miles south of Westport.
-The area offers nature study and seaside activity along the shore, as well as the chance to relax.
+Twin Harbors State Park is a 225-acre camping park on the Pacific Coast, 4 miles south of Westport.
+The area offers nature study and seaside activities along the shore, as well as the chance to relax.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 - Hiking trail